slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - take risks to boost your immune system.

 > *"Career capital is the unique skills that make you rare and valuable."
-'Be so good that they cannot ignore you."
+’Be so good that they cannot ignore you."
 -- Cal Newport*

 > *"Your income is directly proportional to the need for what you do and your ability to do it."